Knowing the complete NABARD Grade A syllabus helps you understand what to study for each phase.

 - Types of Problems Decision Making

-Based on the PYQ analysis, here is a list of the most important, moderately important, and least important topics for the Decision Making subject for the NABARD Grade A Phase 1 exam.
+Based on the PYQ analysis, here is a list of the most important, moderately important, and least important topics from the NABARD Grade A Decision Making syllabus.

 Note: As mentioned above, the list of important topics is only to help you streamline your preparation and work efficiently.
 Nowhere do we suggest skipping the rest of the syllabus.